intarchboard/draft-iab-privacy-partitioning/draft-kuepau-iab-privacy-partitioning.md

 This partitioning process can be applied incorrectly or incompletely.
 Contexts may contain more user-identifying information than desired, or some information in a context may be more user-identifying than intended.
+Moreover, splitting user-identifying information over multiple contexts has to be done with care, as creating more contexts can increase the number of entities that need to be trusted to not collude.
 Nevertheless, partitions can help improve the client's privacy posture when applied carefully.

 Evaluating and qualifying the resulting privacy of a system or protocol that applies privacy partitioning depends on the contexts that exist and types of user-identifying information in each context.
 Such evaluation is